-- 10.1 The council must not consider business at a meeting of the council: - (a) unless a councillor has given notice of the business, as required by clause 4.11, and - (b) unless notice of the business has been sent to the councillors in accordance with clause 4.8 in the case of an ordinary meeting and clause 4.10 in the case of an extraordinary meeting. - 10.2 Clause 10.1 does not apply to the consideration of business at a meeting, if the business: - (a) is already before, or directly relates to, a matter that is already before the council, or - (b) is the election of a chairperson to preside at the meeting, or - (c) subject to clause 10.9, is a matter or topic put to the meeting by way of a mayoral minute, or - (d) is a motion for the adoption of recommendations of a committee, including, but not limited to, a committee of the council. - 10.3 Despite clause 10.1, business may be considered at a meeting of the council even though due notice of the business has not been given to the councillors if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency. - 10.4 A motion moved under clause 10.3(a) can be moved without notice.
-Despite clauses 11.19 11.29, only the mover of a motion referred to in clause 10.3(a) can speak to the motion before it is put. - 10.5 A motion of dissent cannot be moved against a ruling by the chairperson under clause 10.3(b).
+- 10.1 The council must not consider business at a meeting of the council: - a. unless a councillor has given notice of the business, as required by clause 4.11, and - b. unless notice of the business has been sent to the councillors in accordance with clause 4.8 in the case of an ordinary meeting and clause 4.10 in the case of an extraordinary meeting. - 10.2 Clause 10.1 does not apply to the consideration of business at a meeting, if the business: - a. is already before, or directly relates to, a matter that is already before the council, or - b. is the election of a chairperson to preside at the meeting, or - subject to clause 10.9, is a matter or topic put to the meeting by way of a mayoral minute, or - d. is a motion for the adoption of recommendations of a committee, including, but not limited to, a committee of the council. - 10.3 Despite clause 10.1, business may be considered at a meeting of the council even though due notice of the business has not been given to the councillors if: - a. a motion is passed to have the business considered at the meeting, and - b. the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 10.4 A motion moved under clause 10.3(a) can be moved without notice.
+Despite clauses 11.20-11.30, only the mover of a motion referred to in clause 10.3(a) can speak to the motion before it is put. - 10.5 A motion of dissent cannot be moved against a ruling by the chairperson under clause 10.3(b).

-Late Items
+Late items

-- 10.6 In exceptional circumstances reports not listed for consideration on the business paper may be tabled at an Ordinary Meeting.
-The chief executive officer is authorised to submit late agenda items. - 10.7 Late reports should only be brought forward in the case of urgency and necessity and are to be forwarded to Councillors via email no later than midday on the day prior to the meeting at which the item is to be considered. - 10.8 For matters not listed on the agenda of meetings and where less than three days' notice has been provided in accordance with clause 4.8, a motion of urgency will need to be passed by the Council prior to the matter being considered.
+- 10.6 In exceptional circumstances reports not listed for consideration on the business paper may be tabled at an ordinary meeting.
+The chief executive officer is authorised to submit late agenda items. - 10.7 Late reports should only be brought forward in the case of necessity and urgency, on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council, and are to be forwarded to councillors via email no later than 12 noon on the day prior to the meeting at which the item is to be considered. - 10.8 For matters not listed on the agenda of meetings and where less than three days' notice has been provided in accordance with clause 4.8, a motion of urgency will need to be passed by the council prior to the matter being considered.
 The motion of urgency is to include the reason why the matter is considered to be urgent.